East Coast

 Anakeesta Outdoor Park

-Explore the outdoors with a Skywalk with 16 treetop bridges that connect to form 800 feet of high adventure.
-Or head up to the Anavista Tower for an unique vantage point to see the Smokies.
-Also find dueling zip lines, a botanical garden and a mountain coaster.
+Explore the outdoors with a Skywalk, which features 16 treetop bridges that connect to form 800 feet of high adventure.
+Or head up to the Anavista Tower for a unique vantage point of the Smokies.
+You can also find dueling zip lines, a botanical garden and a mountain coaster.

 Outdoor Gravity Park

-Heard of zorbing?
+Have you heard of Zorbing?
 The kids have.
-Don’t feel bad, this is the only zorbing park in the U.S.
+Don’t feel bad; this is the only zorbing park in the U.S.

-Climb into a 11-foot inflatable ball and bounce down the 1000-foot hillside with several different courses available.
-And they add water to the ball with you and a couple of your friends—equal parts exhilarating or nauseating.
+Climb into an 11-foot inflatable ball and bounce down the 1000-foot hillside with several different courses available.
+And they add water to the ball with you and a couple of your friends—equally exhilarating or nauseating.

 Rafting in the Smokies